telerik/xaml-docs/knowledge-base/kb-restrictfirstaxis-to-chartpanewidth.md

     </tbody>
 </table>

 ## Description

-How to restrict the first axis label to be within the [plot area]({%slug radchartview-features-plot-area%}) width of `RadCartesianChart` element.
+How to clip the first axis label so that it is within the [plot area clip]({%slug radchartview-features-plot-area%}) of `RadCartesianChart`.

 ## Solution